 How we find out what trees are affected

-Scottish Forestry, the regulator for forestry in Scotland, conducts bi-annual helicopter surveillance and associated ground surveys of Larch to monitor the spread of Phytophthora ramorum.
-In 2021 we have a further 60 suspected sites in Cowal which we are surveying, and we are currently working on 24 confirmed sites from 2020.
+Scottish Forestry, the regulator for forestry in Scotland, conducts bi-annual helicopter surveillance and associated ground surveys of larch to monitor the spread of Phytophthora ramorum.
+The disease was confirmed at 24 sites in 2020, and a further 60 suspected cases were identified in 2021.
+We are currently working to fell infected areas and survey suspected sites.
 This map shows the confirmed SPHNs: